loader image

 Meet our BOARD OF DIRECTORS

-Lucas Bleyle
+Lucas Bleyle (Secretary)

 Lucas is currently a student at Purdue University where he is double majoring in English literature and sustainable food and farming systems.
 Lucas graduated from Ames High school in 2019 where he worked closely with founding Community Academy teachers in a variety of project-based extracurriculars such as the Ames High Garden and climate change activism.
 Lucas has been involved with The Community Academy since its inception, providing a student perspective on the need for more meaningful and innovative education opportunities for youth.
 Lucas hopes one day to operate his own carbon neutral, small-scale vegetable farm to help improve the resilience of the global food system.
 In his free time he enjoys woodworking, farming, and calisthenics.